simoninireland/verilisp/doc/implementation/subtypes.rst

 .. cl:function:: lub

+As with sub-types, the LUB calculations are provided generically.

 .. cl:generic:: lub-type
    :nospecializers:

-Note that since the LUB relationship is symmetrical, you should make sure that methods can if necessary handle types in either position.
+Note that since the LUB relationship is symmetrical, you should make sure that methods on this function can handle types in either position.

 Type (de)construction